 “When I close my eyes, I can see, taste and feel the warmth of liberation in the breeze.
 I aspire to tend the land, dance with the ocean and to be surrounded by the laughter of children.”

 Hakima’s activism came from her childhood.
 She cannot remember a time when she didn’t long for collective liberation or “tremble with indignation at every injustice”.
 For the last two decades, Hakima has dedicated her labor to supporting and strengthening social movements.
-She was the Executive Director of Fahamu, a pan-African movement support organization and is currently the co-Executive Director of AWID, a global feminist movement support and membership organizaiton.
+She was the Executive Director of Fahamu, a pan-African movement support organization as well as the former co-Executive Director of AWID, a global feminist movement support and membership organizaiton.

 Learn More About Hakima

 She is a member of the Jang! popular education collective and has served as a board member to: Greenpeace Africa, the Rosa Luxemburg Foundation Eastern Africa, the African Sex Workers Alliance, and the Center for Citizen Participation in the African Union.
 She has also contributed in advisory roles to several donor and multilateral initiatives including: UHAI – the East African Sexual Health and Rights Initiative, the Heartland Alliance, The Other Foundation, the UN Trust Fund on EVAW, UN Spotlight Initiative and the UN high level taskforce on financing for gender equality.

 She is the author and co-editor of several articles and publications including: Africa’s Long Road to Rights; From Roots to Branches: the African Diaspora in the Union Government; Aid and Reparations: Power in Development Discourse; Queer African Reader; People-led Transformation: African Futures; and the Pan-Africanism and Feminism issues of Feminist Africa.